cFischi/cFish/UcF_cFish_pivot.md

 ## 3. Strategic Recommendation: RADICAL FOCUS & Simplification (Next 90 Days)

-This plan embraces the direction of the June 4th pivot but mandates further simplification for success.
+This plan embraces the direction of the april 4th pivot but mandates further simplification for success.

 *   **Unified Operational Model:**
     *   **ACTION:** **Archive** the `Universal UcF Step flo`.
 Operate *exclusively* under a **streamlined version** of the `Urgent Client Step flo`, recognizing this as a necessary, temporary measure to maximize immediate focus.
 Core principles for systematic learning will be integrated minimally into the Urgent flow.